canro91/Parsinator/README.md

 ## Why

 Parsinator extracts relevant data from text files based on defined rules.
-It doesn't use any OCR technology.
+It doesn't use any OCR technology or AI.
+Sorry!

 You parse a text file by composing small functions to read or ignore text at the page or line level.
 Parsinator was heavily inspired by functional parsers combinators.